mkkallio/stripR/README.md

 ## Installing the package

-The package currently lives only in github
+The package currently lives only in github, and can be installed with devtools.

 ``` r
 devtools::install_github("mkkallio/stripR")